marmelab/ng-admin/README.md

 Define the field name used to link the referenced entity.

 * `targetFields(Array(Field))`
-Define an array of fields that will be display in the list of the form.
+Define an array of fields that will be displayed in the list of the form.

 ### List of options for `ReferencedMany` type